-- These methods are highly sensitive and specific but rely on very specific antibodies and highly discriminating protein(s) within your organism of interest.
+- These methods are highly sensitive but they rely on very specific antibodies and highly discriminating protein(s) within the organism of interest.

 Fatty Acid Profiling

 - Fatty acids are essential within bacterial cell membranes, and different bacterial species produce different combinations of fatty acids.
-As such, the profile of fatty acids obtained from an unidentified bacterial species can be used to identify that species by matching against known fatty acid profiles.
+This fatty acids profile can be used to determine an unidentified bacterial species by matching against known profiles.

 - Fatty acid profiling is typically performed using a combination of gas chromatography and mass spectrometry.

-- Besides primary metabolites (e.g., ATP, ADP) that are essential for growth, microbes produce a plethora of secondary metabolites that are not essential for growth but may be advantageous within certain environments, e.g., outcompeting other microorganisms for nutrients.
+- Besides primary metabolites (e.g. ATP, ADP) that are essential for growth, microbes produce a plethora of secondary metabolites that aren’t essential for growth but may be advantageous within certain environments, e.g. outcompeting other microorganisms for nutrients.

-- Secondary metabolites include antibiotics, immunosuppressive compounds, pigments, antioxidants, and others.
+- Secondary metabolites include antibiotics, immunosuppressive compounds, pigments, and antioxidants.
 These metabolites are a huge source of existing and newly emerging drugs.

-- Different species often produce unique secondary metabolite profiles, and these profiles allow us to identify known microbial species.
+- Different species often produce unique secondary metabolite profiles, which allow us to identify known microbial species.
 Metabolic profiling is usually carried out using HPLC and mass spectrometry.

-That brings us to the end of this crash course in microbial information.
-It was a lot of information, and I don’t claim to cover every technique out there!
-Do you have use any other methods to identify microbial species?
+Do you use any other methods for identifying microbes?
 Just drop us a line in the comments section and let us know!

 - Printable dichotomous identification keys for bacteria.